MaxwellMorrow/PracticeTestGenerator/README.md

 ## Usage

-1. **Search for Certification:**
+1. **Find Your Study Guide:**
-   - Enter a certification name (e.g., "AZ-900 Azure Fundamentals") or
+   - **Option A (with Bing Search)**: Enter a certification name (e.g., "AZ-900 Azure Fundamentals") to search
-   - Paste a Microsoft Learn URL directly
+   - **Option B (no search needed)**: Paste a Microsoft Learn URL directly

 2. **Generate Test:**
-   - Select a study guide from search results
+   - If using search, select a study guide from results
    - Configure the number of questions (default: 40)
    - Wait for the system to:
      - Extract study guide content
-     - Analyze key topics
-     - Search for related web content
-     - Generate practice questions
+     - Generate practice questions from the study guide

 3. **Take the Test:**
    - Answer questions (answers are hidden)